lczupryn/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

 ```

-Note that some Docker registry configurations may need to be treated as insecure :
+The Docker registry used should be secured.
+However if it can't be ( for example a self-signed ssl certificate
+is being used ) then it may be possible to still use the registry by declaring it insecure :

 ![resources](images/insecure-registry.png)